cnb0/learning-k8s/k8s.bestpractices/04-k8s-security.md

-## security risks and challenges you’re likely to encounter when using Kubernetes,
+## Security Risks and Challenges you’re likely to encounter when using Kubernetes

- -  in production and at scale.
-We will also provide a list of best practices and practical recommendations to help you secure cloud-native infrastructure and applications
+ -  in production and at scale. best practices and practical recommendations to help you secure cloud-native infrastructure and applications

 ```
 Images and image registries, when misused, can pose security issues
 Organizations need strong governance policies regarding how images are built and stored in trusted image registries.
-You must ensure that container images are built using secure and approved base images that are regularly scanned and ensure
+You must ensure that container images are built using secure and approved base images that are regularly scanned and
-that only images from whitelisted image registries are used to launch containers in your Kubernetes environment.
+ensure that only images from whitelisted image registries are used to launch containers in your Kubernetes environment.

 Containers talk to each other and to other endpoints
 Containers and pods will need to talk to each other within deployments as well as to other internal and external endpoints